Mulu Nega

-Mulu Nega Kahsay (born 15 November 1967) is an Ethiopian academic and politician serving as the federal Ethiopian Minister of Science and Education and was the former chief executive of the Transitional Government of Tigray from until May 2021 In November 2020 during the Tigray conflict, the House of Federation appointed Mulu Nega to replace Debretsion Gebremichael as chief executive of the Tigray Region;
+Mulu Nega Kahsay (born 15 November 1967) is an Ethiopian academic and politician.
+Mulu Nega was one of the federal Ethiopian State Ministers of Science and Education in 2020.
+In November 2020 during the Tigray conflict, the House of Federation appointed Mulu Nega to replace Debretsion Gebremichael, chief executive of Tigray Region, with Mulu Nega becoming chief executive of the Transitional Government of Tigray.
+He held the position through to May 2021.

 Childhood and education

 Mulu was born on 15 November 1967.
 He obtained his PhD from the University of Twente in 2012, with a thesis titled, "Quality and quality assurance in Ethiopian higher education: critical issues and practical implications".

 Research and teaching

-Mulu served as an assistant professor at Addis Ababa University.
+Mulu was appointed assistant professor at Institute of Educational Research at Addis Ababa University in 2002.

 Politics

-Mulu became Minister of Science and Higher Education in Ethiopia on 6 May 2020.
+Mulu became State Minister of Science and Higher Education in Ethiopia on 6 May 2020.

 During the Tigray conflict in November 2020, Mulu Nega was appointed as chief executive of the Transitional Government of Tigray by the House of Federation to replace Debretsion Gebremichael of the Tigray People's Liberation Front as President of the Tigray Region.
 He appeared publicly on 11 February, after holding talks with Ahunna Eziakonwa of the United Nations Development Program on cooperation in reconstructing Tigray Region, in his role as head of the transitional government.